 This work outlines the ways that Earth’s seas have changed over the past few decades, and how rising temperatures, ocean acidification, and pollution have put several aquatic species at risk.
 Readers will learn what steps humans have to take if we want to preserve our oceans before it’s too late.

 2 .
-“Cod: A Biography of the Fish the Changed the World,” by Mark Kurlansky.
+“Cod: A Biography of the Fish that Changed the World,” by Mark Kurlansky

 By examining the plight of sea bass, salmon, cod, and tuna, this book shows the reader the problems that plague the modern fishing industry.
 Overfishing puts a huge strain on wild populations, but farming can be just as problematic when done irresponsibly.
 Luckily, there are ways to fish sustainably and farm without harming the environment.